 You've got a new website, maybe a handful of reviews and nobody knows you exist yet.
 This is not the time to go heavy on blog focused SEO.

-• Basic SEO foundations: claim and optimise your Google Business Profile, build core service pages, set up tracking
+What to do: Google Ads for immediate visibility (start with a focused budget on your highest margin services).
+Basic SEO foundations: claim and optimise your Google Business Profile, build core service pages, set up tracking.
+Start collecting reviews from day one.

 Why not heavy SEO yet: Without domain authority, reviews or content, SEO takes even longer to gain traction.
 You need cashflow first.
 Use Ads to generate it while you build the foundation.